Non-surgical weight loss: Your guide to the most effective options

 Focus on a balanced diet that includes whole foods and minimises processed options.
 Finally, combining regular exercise with lifestyle changes like meal planning and stress management enhances weight loss efforts.

-But sometimes, that can feel like it's just not shaking those extra pounds.
-That's why it's becoming increasingly popular to turn to certain surgical procedures that aid weight loss such as gastric balloon and endoscopic sleeve gastroplasty.
+But sometimes, that can feel like it's just not shifting enough weight.
+That's why it's becoming increasingly popular to turn to certain surgical procedures that aid weight loss, such as the gastric balloon and endoscopic sleeve gastroplasty.

-It's also increasingly common to use weight loss medications, such as Wegovy, as these medications can help you lose weight and maintain your ideal weight, without the need for surgical intervention.
+It's also increasingly common to use weight loss medications, Wegovy or Mounjaro, as these medications can help you lose weight and maintain your ideal weight, without the need for surgical intervention.

 What are the eligibility requirements for weight loss surgery?